 Wind Energy Technology

-Associate of Applied Science Degree - First 2 Semesters Available Online
+Associate of Applied Science Degree - First 2 Quarters Available Online

 Graduates of our Wind Energy Technology training program should be prepared to pursue entry-level employment as wind energy technicians, with demonstrated skills in operating, troubleshooting, maintaining and repairing wind turbine equipment.